 There are two types of epidural: traditional and mobile.
-Also known as a low-dose epidural, a mobile one is similar to an ordinary epidural except that some women are able to walk around, with help.
+Also known as a low-dose epidural, a mobile one is similar to an ordinary one except that some women are able to walk around, with help.
 For others, it just means that they’re able to move their legs and change position on the bed.

 If a woman has feeling in her legs, it may mean she can pass urine without needing a catheter (a tube inserted into the bladder to drain off pee).
 Traditional epidurals use a strong anaesthetic that numbs the lower half of the body, leaving little muscle control.
 Because of this, labour can be longer and may require more medical intervention such as forceps.
-Whether you have a mobile or traditional epidural will depend on what your hospital offers.
+Whether you have a mobile or traditional one will depend on what your hospital offers.

 How is an epidural given?